eugli/udacity-deep-reinforcement-learning/p2_continuous-control/REPORT.md

 ## Improvements
 - Using prioritized experience replay
-- Use algorithms that are designed for multiple copies of the same agent (like PPO, A3C, and D4PG)
+- Use other algorithms that are designed for multiple copies of the same agent (like PPO, A3C, and D4PG)
 - Adding batch normalization layers
 - Testing different activation functions (like Leaky ReLU)
 - Adding more fully-connected layers / more hidden units to the layers